miaklwalker/TileMapper/README.md

 Getting Started
 ===============================================================================
-This can be easily added to an existing project by inserting it into your draw loop, From there you can easily map new terrain or existing terrain
+This can be easily added to an existing project by inserting it into your draw loop, From there you can easily map anything in your grid based project or game

 <a name="anchor-step-1"></a>
 ## 1. Adding a Tilemapper to your project